Read Smith’s UPDATED plans as of August 5, 2020,

 Send a short apology over email or voice mail if you miss it without notifying the professor.

 To Reschedule a Meeting

 If you need to reschedule a meeting, notify the professor with a short email or voice mail as soon as possible.

 You have arrived at Smith with your own associations for the idea of “speaking up,” and with your own level of comfort about talking in groups.
 Whatever your comfort level may be, your professors will encourage you to both speak and listen during classroom discussions, because most of them believe that robust classroom discussion allows everyone in the room to learn from each other.
 This page includes thoughts, advice and strategies for students who would like to speak (or listen) more in class.

 Some of the tips below were adapted, with permission, from The McGraw Center for Teaching and Learning at Princeton.

 Understand that there are many ways to prepare.

 Create a study group.
-Get in touch with people from class, asking if they'd like to meet to go over study questions and other course material.
+Get in touch with people from class, asking if they would like to meet to go over study questions and other course material.

-Talk to your friends about what you're learning in class.
-Describe some of the course's content to your friends over dinner, and tell them what you think.
+Talk to your friends about what you’re learning in class.
+Describe some of the course content to your friends over dinner and tell them what you think.

 Write to your professor.
 Say something like, “I tend to be quiet in class, and it’s not because I’m not engaged.
 I plan to speak up more this semester; I’ve made it a goal, and I want to let you know.”